We Need More Companies Like SpaceX

 It's estimated that this reusability has prevented over 50 rocket boosters and 450 engines, so far, from being dumped into the oceans.
 Those numbers increase with every launch.

-UPDATES: As of August 4, 2022, 127 Falcon 9 rockets have been recovered.
-This means 127 rocket bodies and their 9 engines each (1,143 engines total) are not lying on the bottom of the oceans.
+UPDATES: As of November 1, 2022, 151 Space-X rockets have been recovered.
+This means 151 rocket bodies and their 9 engines each (1,359 engines total) are not lying on the bottom of the oceans.

-For SpaceX launches of U.S. government payloads, it means that American taxpayers aren't paying for a new rocket booster each time.
+For SpaceX launches of U.S. government payloads, it means that our government is not paying for a new rocket booster each launch.
 Additionally, this SpaceX innovation has forced the traditional companies that provide launch services for the government to lower their prices significantly and to look into adding reusability to their products as well.
 SpaceX and reusability have saved U.S. taxpayers billions of dollars.

 The manufacturing cost of a Falcon 9 booster is about 60% of the price of a launch.
 The percentage is higher for a Falcon Heavy launch, where the manufacturing cost is about 80% of a launch.
 So SpaceX can afford to undercut their main competition, the United Launch Alliance (ULA), by significant amounts.
 The ULA has essentially been a monopoly, charging the government about $442 million per launch for national security payloads.